jwhitehorn/pi_piper/README.md

 ## Overview

 Pi Piper brings event driven programming to the Raspberry Pi's GPIO pins.
+Pi Piper works with all revisions of the Raspberry Pi, and has been tested with Ruby 1.9.3 under both [Raspbian "wheezy"](http://www.raspberrypi.org/downloads) and [Occidentalis v0.2](http://learn.adafruit.com/adafruit-raspberry-pi-educational-linux-distro/occidentalis-v0-dot-2).

 To get started:

+If you do not already have Ruby installed, first you'll need to:

+    sudo apt-get install ruby ruby1.9.1-dev

+Despite one of the packages being titled "ruby1.9.1-dev", the above command will install Ruby 1.9.3 (as of January 2013) and the Ruby dev tools.

+To install Pi Piper:

     sudo gem install pi_piper

 ### GPIO

+The GPIO pins (or General Purpose I/O pins) are the primary "do anything" pins on the Raspberry Pi.
+Reading inputs from them is as simple as:

 ```ruby
 require 'pi_piper'